-Trump Says He's Preparing Tariffs on Further $267 billion in Chinese Imports
+Trump Says He's Preparing Tariffs on Further $267 Billion in Chinese Imports

 The White House has been gearing up to hit China with tariffs of 25% on as much as $200 billion in Chinese goods, on top of the $50 billion of Chinese exports already facing 25% levies.

+If enacted, a third round of tariffs that covered an additional $267 billion of imports from China would bring the total amount of goods subject to tariffs to more than the $505 billion the U.S. imported from China in 2017, according to the U.S. Census Bureau.

-The public comment period on the new tariffs ended Thursday, the last step before a decision.
+The public comment period on the second, $200 billion round of tariffs ended Thursday, the last step before a decision.
 Trade associations, which oppose tariffs, were gearing up for an announcement as early as Friday.

-Trade talks between the U.S. and China failed to produce any visible sign of progress.

 A senior administration official told The Wall Street Journal on Friday that China tariffs "are coming," but said that the timing remains unclear.